 When choosing a new ring, the size of your finger will inevitably need consideration.
 Here are some good guidelines in finger size management to ensure you receive a comfortable fit.

-You might be one of many people under the impression that you have only one finger size – the size measured for your wedding ring, but this is only a tenth of the tale.
-Every finger has its own size, so best make a note of each.
+Bear in mind however, that the size of you ring finger is only a tenth of the tale when it comes to wearing rings.
+Every finger has its own size, so best keep a record of each.
 When purchasing a ring, consider on which finger you would wear it and ensure the size you order corresponds.

 Your dominant hand is larger